ejwillemse/BAN313/chapter7.md

 success_msg("Correct!
 Taking the arrival and service times of 100 customers, the above code can calculate the waiting time of each customer.
 All that's left for the simulation model is to randomly sample the arrival and waiting times, using specified distributions.
-Thereafter we can repeatedly simulate the waiting of 100 customers.")
+Thereafter we can repeatedly simulate the waiting times of 100 customers.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:7981afe651